sara-sabr/ITStrategy/_pages/en/enable-learning.md

 - i. a course given by the Employer;
 - ii. a course offered by a recognized academic institution;
-- iii. a seminar, convention or study session in a specialized field directly related to the employee’s work.
+- iii. a seminar, convention or study session in a specialized field directly related to the employee's work.

 To assist the department in promoting a modern environment which enables a culture of learning to flourish within Employment Services and Development Canada and the Government of Canada at large the following assumption (Option 1) should be explicitly validated or Option 2 should be added as an item under section a under 18.03 Attendance at conferences, conventions and courses